mappls/mappls.github.io/app/static/projects/learnbet-long.md

 <hr>

 I initially started this project in 2016 with the aim to learn Machine Learning, and all the other steps that come before and after it.
 Therefore, most of the code is built "from scratch" i.e., I didn't use any ML frameworks, or data preprocessing, or statistical packages, but tried to code the needed bits in Python.
-For example, I created this small [NeuralNet](https://github.com/Misko07/NeuralNet) project to train a neural network.
-The forward and back-propagation functions, gradient descent and the rest are coded using the instructions in the famous [Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
+For example, I created this small <a target="_blank" href="https://github.com/Misko07/NeuralNet">NeuralNet</a> project to train a neural network.
+The forward and back-propagation functions, gradient descent and the rest are coded using the instructions in the famous <a target="_blank" href="https://www.coursera.org/learn/machine-learning">Machine learning course</a> by Andrew Ng.
 Of course, results were really sub-optimal, but the efforts paid off because of the things learned!

 ## Data ingestion and storage